ipatch/KegCop/README.md

 ## Objective

-The purpose of this software is to create user accounts for a kegerator, and have a **_root_** account which recieves donations from the users for the beer they drink.
+The purpose of this software is to create user accounts for a kegerator, and have a **_root_** account which receives donations from the users for the beer they drink.
 To find out more information about the project check out the [wiki](https://github.com/ipatch/KegCop/wiki)

 <a id="how-does-it-work"></a>